fnarify/Haslite/README.md

 # Haslite
 Simple compiler for made-up language Haslite which is an expression-based language.
+This compiler makes use of functionality from the library [Kiama](https://bitbucket.org/inkytonik/kiama).

 **How to run**